inko-lang/inko/docs/source/guides/documentation.md

 - Module methods
 - Classes
 - Traits
-- Methods defined on a class
+- Methods defined on a type
 - Methods defined in an `impl` block
 - Methods defined in a trait